sagiebenaim/DomainIntersectionDifference/README.md

-# Domain Intersectio and Domain Difference
+# Domain Intersection and Domain Difference

 Pytorch Implementation of "Domain Intersection and Domain Difference" (ICCV 2019)